Doula Jobs Near Me: How to find a doula job with an agency or launch you own doula business (Updated October 2025).

 If you’re a compassionate, skilled doula who believes in the power of community and connection, we’d love to get to know you more.
 Here, you’ll find more than just a job—you’ll find a space that supports your growth and well-being.
 Join us in creating meaningful, empowering relationships with clients and your fellow birthworkers.

-SEEKING: Valid training from a reputable doula organization with the goal to complete certification.
-Prefer that candidate has some relevant experience.
+SEEKING: Valid training from a reputable doula organization with the goal of completing certification.
+Prefer that the candidate has some relevant experience.

 ABOUT US: We have been in business as an agency for 2.5 years and have a team of 45 doulas.